timOluwole/Stix/README.md

   automatically end after 1,000 agent decisions

-If you wish to see how state-action-value data is added to the state space during AI practice sessions, make sure "StateSpace_WinEXE.exe" is also running
+If you wish to see how state-action-value data is added to the state space during AI practice sessions, make sure "State Space Graph.exe" is also running

 -------------------------------------------------------------------------------------------------------
 Character Controls